 Cover Photo: The finished 24′ front columns built by Pleasant Bay Boat & Spar Company.

-These pictures show a recent project in which I put WEST SYSTEM® to good use.
-The shade slats shown were attached to their notched supports by ‘blind’ nails (8D hot-dipped galvanized finishing, with the heads clipped after being driven into the notches halfway) and 105/209 applied in the two-stage manner.
+These pictures show a recent project in which I put WEST SYSTEM® Epoxy to good use.
+The shade slats shown were attached to their notched supports by ‘blind’ nails (8D hot-dipped galvanized finishing, with the heads clipped after being driven into the notches halfway) and WEST SYSTEM 105 Resin®/209 Extra Slow Hardener applied in a two-stage manner.
 Continue reading →

 My porch railing at home was badly in need of painting even though I had painted it the summer before.
 After just one Michigan winter, the paint had cracked and lifted.
 I wondered to myself if coating the top rail with WEST SYSTEM® epoxy would improve this poor situation and decided to turn the top rail into a small R & D project.
 Continue reading →